August 2013. The Beginning Java course ended last month.

 import java.awt.*; // Needed to draw graphics.

-import java.awt.event.*; //Needed to listen to mouse events.
+import java.awt.event.*; //Needed to listen to mouse

 // Begin class definition of applet.